Nuclear electromagnetic pulse: Soviet Test 184

 In 1962, the Soviet Union performed three EMP-producing nuclear tests in space over Kazakhstan, the last in the "Soviet Project K nuclear tests".
 Although these weapons were much smaller (300 kiloton) than the Starfish Prime test, they were over a populated, large landmass and at a location where the Earth's magnetic field was greater.
 The damage caused by the resulting EMP was reportedly much greater than in Starfish Prime.
 The geomagnetic storm–like E3 pulse from Test 184 induced a current surge in a long underground power line that caused a fire in the power plant in the city of Karaganda.

-After the collapse of the Soviet Union, the level of this damage was communicated informally to US scientists.
+After the dissolution of the Soviet Union, the level of this damage was communicated informally to US scientists.
 For a few years US and Russian scientists collaborated on the HEMP phenomenon.
 Funding was secured to enable Russian scientists to report on some of the Soviet EMP results in international scientific journals.
-As a result, formal documentation of some of the EMP damage in Kazakhstan exists but is still sparse in the open scientific literature.
+As a result, formal documentation of some of the EMP damage in Kazakhstan exists, although it is still sparse in the open-scientific literature.

 For one of the K Project tests, Soviet scientists instrumented a 570 km section of telephone line in the area that they expected to be affected by the pulse.
 The monitored telephone line was divided into sub-lines of 40 to 80 km in length, separated by repeaters.
 Each sub-line was protected by fuses and by gas-filled overvoltage protectors.
 The EMP from the 22 October (K-3) nuclear test (also known as Test 184) blew all of the fuses and destroyed all of the overvoltage protectors in all of the sub-lines.

 Published reports, including a 1998 IEEE article, have stated that there were significant problems with ceramic insulators on overhead electrical power lines during the tests.
-A 2010 technical report written for Oak Ridge National Laboratory stated that "Power line insulators were damaged, resulting in a short circuit on the line and some lines detaching from the poles and falling to the ground."
+A 2010 technical report written for Oak Ridge National Laboratory stated that "Power line insulators were damaged, resulting in a short circuit on the line and some lines detaching from the poles and falling to the ground".